nortonlyr/nortonlyr/README.md

 - Unit Testing
 - OOP
 - Terminal
-- In this project, I applied unit test to verify the module I wrote.
+- In this project, I applied unit test to verify the Black Jack classes and modules.

 ![BlackJack_Project](img/blackjack.jpg)
 ---